 Let’s suppose you find yourself eager to get started with sled pushes, yet find yourself without a sled.
-While this can easily be avoided by investing in any of the sleds for a few bucks, sometimes you must be left to fend for yourself and figure out what are solid sled push alternative.
+While this can easily be avoided by investing in any of the sleds for a few bucks, sometimes you must be left to fend for yourself and figure out some solid sled push alternatives.

 Sled training is no joke, as I am sure you are aware of that.
 The benefits of sled pulls and sorts were discussed here in my last article.